chuegle/boto/docs/source/elb_tut.rst

 >>> conn.get_all_load_balancers(load_balancer_names=['load-balancer-prod'])
 [LoadBalancer:load-balancer-prod]

-:py:meth:`get_all_load_balancers <boto.ec2.elb.ELBConnection.get_all_load_balancers>`
+:py:meth:`get_all_load_balancers <boto2.ec2.elb.ELBConnection.get_all_load_balancers>`
-returns a :py:class:`boto.resultset.ResultSet` that contains instances of :class:`boto.ec2.elb.loadbalancer.LoadBalancer`, each of which abstracts access to a load balancer. :py:class:`ResultSet <boto.resultset.ResultSet>` works very much like a list.
+returns a :py:class:`boto2.resultset.ResultSet` that contains instances of :class:`boto2.ec2.elb.loadbalancer.LoadBalancer`, each of which abstracts access to a load balancer. :py:class:`ResultSet <boto2.resultset.ResultSet>` works very much like a list.

 >>> balancers = conn.get_all_load_balancers()